A Slight Case of Murder: Plot

 With the end of Prohibition, bootlegger Remy Marco (shown as "Marko" in one sequence) becomes a legitimate brewer, but he slowly goes broke because the beer that he makes tastes terrible, and everyone is afraid to tell him so.
 After four years, with bank officers preparing to foreclose on the brewery, he retreats to his Saratoga summer home with his daughter Mary coming home from school.
 Remy also takes along an orphan from his old stomping grounds, only to find four dead mobsters who had planned to ambush him but were killed by another gang member, who lurks around the residence.

 Marco's henchmen distribute the dead bodies in various places in the area as a gag, but when they learn that there is a substantial reward for the gang, dead or alive, they scramble to retrieve the dead men and hide the bodies in a closet in Marco's home.
 After the gangsters' loot is discovered under a bed, Marco plans to use it to pay the bankers.
 He presents it to the bankers, who tell him that they will extend his credit.
-Then, he calls the police while arranging for his daughter's fiancé Dick Whitewood, a state trooper, to shoot his gun through the closet door repeatedly in order to trick the authorities into thinking that Parker has singlehandedly nabbed and killed the gang.
-As it turns out, one of Parker's shots hits the fifth gang member on the roof, whereupon he crashes into the incoming policemen to the surprise of Marco.
+Then, he calls the police while arranging for his daughter's fiancé Dick Whitewood, a state trooper, to shoot his gun through the closet door repeatedly in order to trick the authorities into thinking that Whitewood has singlehandedly nabbed and killed the gang.
+As it turns out, one of Whitewood's shots hits the fifth gang member on the roof, whereupon he crashes into the incoming policemen to the surprise of Marco.